 Massachusetts appellate attorney Roger T. Manwaring and Lawyers’ Legal Research & Writing draft appellate briefs and provide other appellate services to attorneys in Boston, Worcester, Springfield and throughout Massachusetts.
 To find out more, click here or contact Attorney Manwaring to discuss your appeal.
 The initial consultation is always free.

 NOTE: The following is a general summary of the appellate process under the Massachusetts Rules of Appellate Procedure, for appeal of a civil case from a trial court to the Massachusetts Appeals Court.
 It covers the process from the filing of a Notice of Appeal through the oral argument.
 While providing a general overview of the appellate process and of the obligations of appellant and appellee, this summary does not discuss every nuance of the rules, nor their application to every type of appeal (e.g. child welfare appeals).
 It also concerns only appeals in civil, not criminal, cases.
 Therefore, this summary should not be relied upon as a substitute for reading the Massachusetts Rules of Appellate Procedure, the Appeals Court Rules, Appeals Court Standing Orders, or other directives.
+This summary is updated through June 1, 2019.
+Later amendments may have altered the rules discussed.

 An attorney handling an appeal from a trial court to the Massachusetts Appeals Court must be intimately familiar with the Massachusetts Rules of Appellate Procedure and with the Appeals Court Rules and Standing Orders, among other directives.
 These govern every aspect of the appellate process, from filing the appeal to assembly of the record, preparation of the appellate brief, oral argument and post-decision petitions.
 Even experienced trial attorneys often are not conversant with the appellate process.
 An attorney who does not regularly handle appeals may want to consider enlisting the aid of an appellate attorney who knows the applicable rules and how to draft a winning appellate brief.